-Welcome back to A Macintosh History: a history of the Apple Mac told through the pages of MacUser magazine.
+This is A Macintosh History: a history of the early Apple Mac told through the pages of MacUser magazine.
 This post is based on the January 1986 issue.
 New to the series?
-Start at the beginning with October 1985.
+Start at the beginning with Welcome to Macintosh (Oct ‘85).

 Calling All ROMs